 CCI India approves acquisition of 20 percent stake in One97 Communications Limited by SoftBank Group Corp – said the government agency in a Twitter post.

-Paytm was launched in August 2010 as an online recharges and bill payments platform and soon expanded into online and offline use-cases.
+Paytm was launched in August 2010 as an online recharges then bill payments platform and soon expanded into online and offline use-cases.

 In January 2014, it launched the Paytm Wallet.